When you buy through our links, we may earn an affiliate commission.

 Red Light Indicator

-Here’s a quick guide on how to reset your Blink cameras and Sync Module:
+Here’s a quick guide on resetting your Blink cameras and Sync Module:

 Resetting Blink Camera

 If Live View continues to fail, it may be time to try resetting your camera.
-This option can also be used if you’re looking to reset your device to its original factory settings or want to configure the camera using a new wireless network.
+This option can also be used if you want to reset your device to its original factory settings or configure the camera using a new wireless network.

 Most Blink devices have a physical reset button specifically designed to allow users to troubleshoot their devices.
-Here are some steps to get started resetting your camera:
+Here are some steps to reset your camera:

-- Once you’ve located the reset button, use a thin object (like a paperclip) and hold down the button down for 10 seconds.
+- Use a thin object (like a paperclip) and hold the button down for 10 seconds.

 Resetting Sync Module

-- First, press and hold the reset button with a thin object until you see a red light illuminate on the module.
+- Press and hold the reset button with a thin object until you see a red light illuminate on the module.
 The reset button can be found on the right-hand side of the module near the USB port.